janetmndz/teatime-v2/README.md

 # Teatime version 2
 A revamped version of my Teatime project.
 The original can be found [here](https://github.com/janetmndz/teatime) and an even **earlier** version [here](https://codepen.io/janmez/pen/XJgRRV)
 # Notes
-Teatime was one of the first projects I made when I started learning basic CSS and Javascript.
-I decided to remake it after a year with a better understanding of Javascript and CSS to see how much I can improve enough.
+Teatime was one of the first projects I made when I started learning the basics of CSS and Javascript.
+I wanted to remake this now that I have more experience with them

 ## **Final Version can be seen here:** [Live Version](https://janetmndz.github.io/teatime-v2/) | [CodePen](https://codepen.io/janmez/full/XxJvwY/)